sei-relativity/lesson-w07d01-ruby/install-ruby.md

 ## Have the correct Ruby running

 MacOS comes with its own version of Ruby.
 The OS uses Ruby to run various processes.
-So while it’s not terrible to mess with the configuration of your systems Ruby (i.e. changing permissions, sudo installing gems etc.), it’s better just have our own version that we can change and update without worrying about the side effects.
+So while it's not terrible to mess with the configuration of your systems Ruby (i.e. changing permissions, sudo installing gems etc.), it's better just have our own version that we can change and update without worrying about the side effects.

 To see where the current Ruby is being executed, run: `$ which ruby`.
 This should output to `/usr/bin/ruby`.